nbellas/nbellas.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage!
-I am a professor in the Electrical Engineering and Computer Science Department at the University of Thessaly, and a member of the CSL group.
-My career spans both high-level academic research and significant industrial leadership in the United States.
+I am a professor in the Electrical Engineering and Computer Science Department at the University of Thessaly, and a member of the [CSL](https://csl.e-ce.uth.gr/) group.
+My career spans both high-level academic and industrial research in the United States.
 Previously, I was an Assistant Professor in the Electrical and Computer Engineering Department at Cornell University, a member of the Computer Systems Laboratory (CSL), and the John and Norma Balen Sesquicentennial Faculty Fellow.
 My main interests are in computer architecture and computer systems.
 Specifically, I work on improving the resource efficiency of large-scale datacenters through QoS-aware scheduling and resource management techniques.
 I am also interested in designing efficient server architectures, distributed performance debugging, and cloud security.
 Before joining Cornell, I earned a Ph.D. in Electrical Engineering at Stanford University, where I worked with Christos Kozyrakis.
 I had previously earned an M.S. in Electrical Engineering from Stanford (2011) and a Diploma in Electrical and Computer Engineering from the National Technical University of Athens (2009).

 ## 🔬 Research Interests